amueller69/Law-School-Notes/Fall-2018/CivPro/09-Personal_Jurisdiction.md

   * Majority in WWVW hold that it has never, by itself, been a sufficient benchmark for personal jurisdiction under due process.
   * Interpretation relevant to due process inquiry - Not the mere likelihood a product will make way into a state, but that D's conduct/contacts are such that he should anticipate being "hauled into court" in that state (Volkswagen)
     * This is unclear and may be circular
   * Forseeability, as part of the stream-of-commerce doctrine, was the basis of Brennan's concurrence in *Asahi*.
-This was rejected both in O'Connor's opinion and later on in *Nicastro*, which asserts actions, not expectations, empower state to exercise jurisdiction.
+This was rejected both in O'Connor's opinion and later on in *Nicastro*, which asserts actions, not expectations, empower state to exercise jurisdiction
+    * *Asahi* - Fairness considerations can be an independent basis for there being no PJ
 * Multi-step inquiry following WWVW:
   1. How purposeful is the defendant’s connection to the forum state?
 Has it sufficiently availed itself?
   1. In the particular facts of the case, do fairness factors point to or away from exercising jurisdiction?